 Of all the villages and seaside cities in the South of France, Perpignan is usually isn’t at the top of tourists’ bucket lists.
 In fact, this city doesn’t have the most glamorous reputation; poverty and unemployment have had a severe impact on the local perpignanais.
 Despite economic tension, this underrated destination is not lacking in spirit or culture.
-Keep reading to find out why you should add “Perpi” to your South of France trip and what I would recommend on a day trip to this sunny city.
+Keep reading this Perpignan city guide to find out why you should add “Perpi” to your South of France trip and what I would recommend on a day trip to this sunny city.

 Why visit Perpigan?